Map-A-Droid/MAD-ATV/README_64bit.md

  - Plug FAT formatted USB drive with the mad_autoconf.txt file into appropriate USB port
    - On the TX9S use the USB port farthest away from network port
+   - On A95X F1 use the right USB port
  - Plug network cable into the device
  - Plug power into device (usb-to-barrel, or power brick-to-barrel)
+ - If the device contacted your MAD server successfully, it will not do anything until you [Accept the device in MAD](#accept-device-in-mad)
+   - It may take a minute or two for your device to show up on the **Auto-Config -> Pending Devices** page
+ - If your device reboots into TWRP to flash packages and never showed up in MAD, then see [Troubleshooting](#troubleshooting)

 ### Manual network configuration
 Optional steps to manually configure the network interface on device (ie no DHCP).